jakowenko/watchtower/README.md

 # Watchtower

 Watch Docker containers and check for image updates on Docker Hub.
-Can be used to monitor for updates or automatically update existing containers with the new image.
+Watchtower can be used to monitor for updates or automatically update existing containers with the new image.

 ```shell
 ------------------------------------------------